Consumer Confidence Index (2011-2022)

 One of the most important things to always be on top of as an entrepreneur is the state of the economy—both present and future.
 Not only does it tell you how it may impact your business, but it can also arm you with the information you need to adjust your strategy going forward.

 The consumer sentiment index is a common measure of this.
-According to the US consumer sentiment index by the University of Michigan, US consumer confidence has generally been growing over the past decade.
+According to the US consumer sentiment index by the University of Michigan, US consumer confidence had been growing over the past decade until the coronavirus pandemic hit.

-Here’s a closer look at how US consumer confidence has evolved since the start of 2020.
+Here’s a closer look at how US consumer confidence has evolved recently.

 The US consumer confidence index in 2020 started off on a high note, coming in at 96.4 in the first quarter of the year.

-But as the effects of the coronavirus pandemic hit, states went into lockdowns, and businesses were forced to close, which resulted in layoffs.
-As a result, consumer sentiment fell to 74 in the second quarter.
-Not only was this a drastic 22.4-point plunge, it was also the biggest fall in at least a decade and the lowest point the index had been since Q4 2011.
+But as the effects of the coronavirus pandemic hit, consumer sentiment fell to 74 in the second quarter.
+Not only was this a drastic 22.4-point plunge, but it was also the biggest fall in at least a decade and the lowest point the index had been since Q4 2011.

 US consumer confidence inched upward quarter after quarter since Q2 2020, recovering 1.6 points to hit 75.6 in the next quarter before rounding out the year at 79.8.